 Comments can be attached to cells in an Excel sheet.
 When you normally print a worksheet, it just prints the data that is present.
-What if you want to print the comments added to individual columns in your printout?
-Excel provides a way to do this.
-Read on to know how.
+But what if you want to print the comments added to individual columns in your printout?
+Excel provides a way to do this, and I'm going to show you below.

 1. Open an Excel sheet.
 Assume this is what your initial set of data looks like.

-Some cells have comments added to them and some don't.
+2. As you can see below, some cells have comments added to them.
 You can show, hide, or insert comments to a cell in a sheet.

-3. This is how the Page Setup menu looks like.
+4. The below picture shows how the Page Setup menu is set up.
 Go to the Sheet tab in this menu and select the desired option given under Comments.

-If you select the At the end option from the comments menu, the comments will be printed at the end of the data while printing the sheet.
+- At the end: If you select this option, the comments will be printed at the end of the data.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.